Sarah Merion

 2023 founded 2025 acquired RADIANT DATA Two years, one exit

-03 / 0 → 1 product
+04 / 0 → 1 product

 An AI credit risk product, prototype to production.

 A national lender wanted to give underwriters better tools and let them responsibly take on more risk.
-The market hypothesis was clear.
-The product didn't exist yet.
+The market hypothesis was clear; the product didn’t exist yet.

 I conceived the product, built a working machine-learning credit risk model in two days using AI-native prototyping tools, validated the hypothesis with target customers, made the build-vs-buy and prototype-vs-scale calls, and partnered with engineering on production architecture.
 The two-day prototype compressed the production build from quarters to weeks.

 A live AI product now analyzing more than $15M in lending capital across the field, reducing underwriter effort and unlocking responsible risk-taking at the sector level.
+Seeing-is-believing in action: a working prototype made the strategic vision tangible enough to win executive buy-in.

 CREDIT RISK · AI PRODUCT From 2-day prototype LENDING CAPITAL ANALYZED $15M+ across the field, and growing.
 2-day prototype production

-04 / Platform + partnership
+05 / Platform + partnership

 A peer benchmarking platform for a specialized field.